Avengers: Age of Ultron: Plot

-Thor returns to help activate the body, based on his vision that the gem on its brow is the Mind Stone, one of the six Infinity Stones, the most powerful objects in existence.
-This "Vision" earns their trust by being worthy of lifting Thor's hammer, Mjölnir.
-Vision and the Maximoffs go with the Avengers to Sokovia, where Ultron has used the remaining vibranium to build a machine to lift a large part of the capital city skyward, intending to crash it into the ground to cause global extinction.
+The Avengers fight among themselves over the decision to upload J.A.R.V.I.S. until Thor returns and helps activate the body.
+He explains that the scepter's gem is part of his vision, related to the powerful six Infinity Stones, from which the new being gets the name "Vision".
+He earns their trust by being worthy of lifting Thor's hammer, Mjölnir.
+Vision and the Maximoffs go with the Avengers to Sokovia, where Ultron has used the remaining vibranium to build a machine to lift a large part of the capital city into the sky, intending to crash it into the ground to cause global extinction.
 Banner rescues Romanoff, who awakens the Hulk for the battle.
 The Avengers fight Ultron's army while Fury arrives in a Helicarrier with Maria Hill, James Rhodes, and S.H.I.E.L.D. agents to evacuate civilians.

-Pietro dies when he shields Barton from gunfire, and a vengeful Wanda abandons her post to destroy Ultron's primary body, which allows one of his drones to activate the machine.
-The city plummets, but Stark and Thor overload the machine and shatter the landmass.
-In the aftermath, the Hulk, unwilling to endanger Romanoff by being with her, departs in a Quinjet, while Vision confronts and destroys Ultron's last remaining body.
-Later, with the Avengers having established a new base run by Fury, Hill, Cho, and Selvig, Thor returns to Asgard to learn more about the forces he suspects have manipulated recent events.
+Pietro dies when he shields Barton from gunfire, and a vengeful Wanda abandons her post to destroy Ultron's primary body.
+This allows one of his drones to activate the machine, causing the city to plummet.
+Stark and Thor overload the machine and shatter the landmass.
+The Hulk, unwilling to endanger Romanoff by being with her, departs in a Quinjet.
+Vision confronts and destroys Ultron's last remaining drone.
+After the Avengers establish a new base, Thor returns to Asgard to learn more about his vision.
 As Stark leaves and Barton retires, Rogers and Romanoff prepare to train new Avengers: Rhodes, Vision, Sam Wilson, and Wanda.

-In a mid-credits scene, Thanos dons a gauntlet and vows to retrieve the Infinity Stones himself.
+In a mid-credits scene, Thanos dons what appears to be a gauntlet and vows to retrieve the Infinity Stones himself.